-What is the Cloud Foundation Maturity Model
+What is a Cloud Foundation

 A Cloud Foundation is an organization’s strategic approach to mastering its cloud transformation.
 This approach has two major aspects: An organizational and a technological one.
 Following the Cloud Foundation approach means putting development teams at the center and providing them with a single point of access for the management of their cloud infrastructure.